Contact Information

 Lieutenant Colonel J. Tyler Garrett took command of U.S. Army Veterinary Readiness Activity, Rheinland-Pfalz 28 May 2024.
 Prior to this assignment, he served as a Transition Officer and Aide-de-Camp to the 46th Surgeon General of the United States Army and Commanding General, United States Army Medical Command.

-LTC Garrett’s military assignments include Executive Officer, Medical Readiness Command, East, Fort Belvoir, Virginia from 2021-2023; Deputy Commander for Administration, Reynolds Army Health Clinic, Fort Sill, Oklahoma from 2019-2021; Chief, Clinical Support Division, Blanchfield Army Community Hospital, Fort Campbell, Kentucky from 2018-2019; Administrative Officer for Primary Care, Blanchfield Army Community Hospital, Fort Campbell, Kentucky from 2017-2018; Assistant Operations Officer, U.S. Army Medical Recruiting Brigade, Fort Knox, Kentucky from 2014-2015; Commander, Charlie (Medical) Company, 201st Brigade Support Battalion, 3rd Infantry Brigade Combat Team, 1st Infantry Division, Fort Knox, Kentucky and Qalat, Afghanistan from 2012-2014; Brigade Personal Security Detail Platoon Leader and Command Group Executive Officer, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas and Baqubah, Iraq from 2011-2012; Troop Executive Officer, 4th Squadron, 9th U.S. Cavalry, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas from 2010-2011; and Medical Platoon Leader, 4th Squadron, 9th U.S. Cavalry, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas and Kirkuk, Iraq from 2008-2010.
+His military assignments include Executive Officer, Medical Readiness Command, East, Fort Belvoir, Virginia from 2021-2023; Deputy Commander for Administration, Reynolds Army Health Clinic, Fort Sill, Oklahoma from 2019-2021; Chief, Clinical Support Division, Blanchfield Army Community Hospital, Fort Campbell, Kentucky from 2018-2019; Administrative Officer for Primary Care, Blanchfield Army Community Hospital, Fort Campbell, Kentucky from 2017-2018; Assistant Operations Officer, U.S. Army Medical Recruiting Brigade, Fort Knox, Kentucky from 2014-2015; Commander, Charlie (Medical) Company, 201st Brigade Support Battalion, 3rd Infantry Brigade Combat Team, 1st Infantry Division, Fort Knox, Kentucky and Qalat, Afghanistan from 2012-2014; Brigade Personal Security Detail Platoon Leader and Command Group Executive Officer, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas and Baqubah, Iraq from 2011-2012; Troop Executive Officer, 4th Squadron, 9th U.S. Cavalry, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas from 2010-2011; and Medical Platoon Leader, 4th Squadron, 9th U.S. Cavalry, 2nd Armored Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas and Kirkuk, Iraq from 2008-2010.

 First sergeant